Health and Safety Plan

-NSWS is required to follow the Washoe County Health District and Governor Sisolak.
+NSWS is required to follow policies and mandates from the Washoe County Health District, Washoe County Human Services Agency and Governor Sisolak.
 Our policy development is also informed by the Center for Disease Control.

 - The Leadership Group may approve mask exemptions for students who are medically fragile as documented per an existing IEP or health related 504 equivalents.